brians-123/react-employee-directory/README.md

 ## Installation <a id="installation"></a> :floppy_disk:

-The app is hosted using heroku here
+The app is hosted using github pages [here](https://brians-123.github.io/react-employee-directory/)

 ## Usage <a id="usage"></a> :computer:

-Go to the app hosted here.
+Go to the app hosted [here](https://brians-123.github.io/react-employee-directory/).
 Filter the list by typing into the filter and sort by clicking on the header buttons.

 ## License <a id="license"></a> :copyright: